devleague/behavior-driven-shopping-list/README.md

 Re-render the shopping list.

-commit and push your work
+Commit and push your work

 ## 4. Check and Uncheck shopping list items